The Micropalaeontological Society

 The geographical development of micropalaeontology resulted in a growth in the international membership of the society, such that the name was changed to The Micropalaeontological Society in 2001.
 It is a registered charity (No. 284013).
 The Society publishes The Journal of Micropalaeontology and a series of Special Publications.
 The BMS published A Stereo-Atlas of Ostracod Shells from 1973 to 1999.
 The series has now ceased production.

-The Society comprises five specialist groups that study Foraminifera, Nannofossils, Ostracods, Palynology, and Silicofossils.
+The Society comprises five specialist groups which study Foraminifera, Nannofossils, Ostracods, Palynology, Silicofossils, and Microvertebrates.
 Membership in these is open and by personal choice.
 The groups hold separate meetings, including field trips, throughout the year; these are becoming progressively more international in their scope.
 The Society holds its Annual Conference in November each year.

 View Society Officers and Committee Rules.